yunshengtian/AutoOED/README.md

 ## Citation

-If you find our work helpful to your research, please consider citing our paper (to be appeared).
+If you find our work helpful to your research, please consider citing our paper (coming soon).

 ## Contributing

 We highly welcome all kinds of contributions, including but not limited to bug fixes, new feature suggestions, more intuitive error messages, and so on.

+Especially, [the algorithmic part](https://github.com/yunshengtian/AutoOED/tree/master/algorithm/mobo) of our code repository is written in a clean and modular way, facilitating extensions and tailoring the code, serving as a testbed for machine learning researchers to easily develop and evaluate their own multi-objective Bayesian optimization algorithms.
+We are looking forward to supporting more powerful optimization algorithms on our platform.

 ## Contact